sopra-steria-salesforce/sf-devops-testing-repo/docs/devops/README.md

 ## Jira Integration

 See [Manage API tokens for your Atlassian account](https://support.atlassian.com/atlassian-account/docs/manage-api-tokens-for-your-atlassian-account/) for how to create an API token.
-This token (together with your username) will be stored as the secret `SF_JIRA_ACCESS_TOKEN`: `username:token`
+This token (together with your username) will be stored as the secret `SF_JIRA_ACCESS_TOKEN` --> `username:token`

-Example : `SF_JIRA_ACCESS_TOKEN` = `john.foreland@soprasteria.com:ATATT3xFfGF0sSZOGXfSJRdZI1a4W_NoP1uev`
+Example : `SF_JIRA_ACCESS_TOKEN` : `john.foreland@soprasteria.com:ATATT3xFfGF0sSZOGXfSJRdZI1a4W_NoP1uev`

 ## Slack Integration